 Scroll down to the end you will notice a Check All box below the tables on your database.
 This button will select all of them.

-Then simply select the Optimize table option from the drop-down box.
+Then simply select the Optimize boards option from the drop-down box.

 Repair MySQL database tables